NATO response to COVID-19

 NATO military medical staff remain vigilant.
 They are monitoring any potential impact for NATO troops deployed on operations.

-As of 1 April 2020, five staff members at NATO Headquarters have been diagnosed with COVID-19.
-One has fully recovered and is back at work, and the other four are recovering.
+As of 20 May 2020, six staff members at NATO Headquarters have been diagnosed with COVID-19.
+Five have fully recovered and are back at work, and the other one is at home and recovering.
 Three contractors have also tested positive.

 Prior to the first positive test, NATO had already taken preventative measures at our headquarters, based on guidance from the World Health Organization, to reduce the risk of the further spread of infection.
 These include the temporary suspension of certain staff travel, encouraging staff to work from home, and the temporary suspension of group visits to NATO HQ in Brussels.